Stress, the Individual, Wellbeing, Performance and the Workplace Part 1

 All of these types of health and well-being are interrelated, and the relationships are far from being fully understood.
 "Stressors" can take many forms and affect every kind of health and thus overall health.
 Research has demonstrated significant links between various aspects of health.
 Hence, a pure BioPsychoSocial model of health is a little too simplified.

 Elite Sports and Elite Military units have always appreciated the relationships between physical health, psychological welfare, and superior performance.
 Such organisations have invested considerable amounts of time, finance, research, and effort to ensure that they recruit, select, train and retain the very best candidates.
 In the case of the worlds elite military services, this includes individuals who are the best physically and psychologically suited to the demands of such a career.
 Diversity also plays a considerable part in the effectiveness of such Elite teams, with the selection of individuals coming from all walks of life, provided that they meet high and exacting physiological and psychological standards set by the selection course(s).
 Industry can learn a great deal from these elite level individuals and top performing teams.
 Such, organisations and cultures continually strive to push the limits of human and performance daily, or as one now infamous British Military Unit would say, 'the unrelenting pursuit of excellence.'
 Even slight enhancements in performance can prove critical regarding winning and losing, or actual life and death.
 It is also of paramount importance that organisations get a good return on their investment.
-Such organisations fully understand the value of their people and the level investment in said people, hence utilisation and career longevity from these elite level personnel.
-Not only does physical and mental wellbeing have a direct impact on performance, but it is relatively easy to see the links between physical and psychological well-being.
+Such organisations fully understand the value of their people and the level of investment in said people.
+Hence, utilisation and career longevity from these elite level personnel is paramount and not merely from a return on investment perspective.
+Not only does physical and mental wellbeing have a direct impact on performance, but it is relatively easy to see the links between physical and psychological wellbeing.

 As remarkable and as versatile as the human body is, the body does make various trade-offs.
 The human body has some extremely sophisticated systems, and yet these do not all need to be running concurrently and all of the time.
 Indeed, each system or process will utilise various resources and the human body only has finite resources and operates on an efficiency basis.
 Historically, multiple food sources would have been in short supply, and yet each bodily function consumes energy, various nutrients, and water.
 Examples of efficiency tradeoffs include the way the brain operates, how we make decisions, how tissues within the body repair and how we deal with stress.
 Hence, the human body manages resources to be as efficient as possible, by moderating the level that various systems operate at and by turning systems on and off accordingly.